 Including the Phelps County Community Foundation in their estate plan is an easy way for your clients to make a significant impact on community needs and create a legacy that lasts forever.

 After ensuring their loved ones have been cared for, your clients can use a variety of assets to make a planned gift and accomplish their charitable goals.

-A charitable bequest to the Kalamazoo Community Foundation enables your clients to retain control over their assets during their lifetime and support the community they love later.
+A charitable bequest to the Phelps County Community Foundation enables your clients to retain control over their assets during their lifetime and support the community they love later.
 A charitable bequest can be a specific dollar amount, a percentage of an estate, or what remains after other bequests are made.